Not to fear, the shellac is here.

 But you MUST do some nasty cleaning, but use normal cleaners, not TSP.
 Why not?
 I don’t know but I was told this by the maker of the primer, Rustoleum.
 More in step 2a below.

+We’re launching the nukes.
+Don’t think latex primer will do the trick here.
 The key to sealing the smell and any stain is the (not just any) shellac-based primer.
-I did some Google searches and people say water-based KILZ?
-No. Do not waste your time.
+There is a BIN water-based “shellac”.Not here.
+Do not waste your time.
 The smell will come through.
 Learn from my mistake experience just below.